 The Huggett Report, and its Unanswered Questions

-On July 27, engineering consultant Jonathan Huggett presented a damning report to Victoria councillors, declaring that nobody was in charge of the Johnson Street Bridge project, that no agreed schedule existed, and that the budget’s tiny contingency fund was largely spent.
+In July 2014, engineering consultant Jonathan Huggett presented a damning report to Victoria councillors, declaring that nobody was in charge of the Johnson Street Bridge project, that no agreed schedule existed, and that the budget’s tiny contingency fund was largely spent.
 Read Huggett’s report HERE, and watch the meeting where he presents it HERE (item #3 on the agenda).

 The City fired the project director, and hired Huggett on an interim basis to get the project “back on track”.
-Huggett is due to present a followup report and new budget this September.
-But FOCUS magazine has identified a series of further questions that he needs to answer — in particular, whether the bridge really will meet the City’s long-term needs, when it employs an unusual open-wheel lift mechanism requiring huge quantities of epoxy grout.
+Subsequently, FOCUS magazine identified a series of further questions that Huggett still has not answered — in particular, whether the bridge really will meet the City’s long-term needs, when it employs an unusual open-wheel lift mechanism requiring huge quantities of epoxy grout.
 Read FOCUS’s questions HERE.

-Change Order Pushes Likely Bridge Cost Past $100 Million
+Change Orders Push Likely Bridge Cost Past $100 Million

-On March 17, PCL, the contractor hired to build the new Johnson Street Bridge, issued a “change order” to the City of Victoria, demanding an extra $7.9 million to finish the bridge, citing “design delays and increases in the scope of the project.”
+In March of 2014, PCL, the contractor hired to build the new Johnson Street Bridge, issued a “change order” to the City of Victoria, demanding an extra $7.9 million to finish the bridge, citing “design delays and increases in the scope of the project.”
 MMM, the consultants overseeing the design, told the City to reject the demand, claiming that PCL had submitted a design that was only 10% complete when it bid on the project.
-The City then hired an independent evaluator to review the change order.
+Then in August of 2014, PCL notified the City that it would be increasing its demand (the new amount has not been made public) and MMM filed a change order of its own, demanding the City pay $2.4 million for extra design work.
 Will the dispute end up in court?
-Is this the first of many change orders to come?
-Read PCL’s change order HERE, MMM’s reply HERE, and FOCUS magazine’s analysis HERE.
+Read PCL’s initial change order HERE, MMM’s reply HERE, and FOCUS magazine’s analysis HERE.

 The Key Bridge Reports